DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 Frequently Asked Questions About Dr, Da, Ur, and Trust Flow

-Why Do DR and DA Disagree on the Same Site?
+Why Do DR and DA Disagree on The Same Site?

 Different index sizes, different refresh rates, different weighting algorithms.
 Both numbers are correct within their respective methodologies.
 Pick one and stay consistent.